Breakdown Maintenance: Types, Benefits & Examples

 Planned Breakdown Maintenance

 The objective is to maximize the useful life of the asset, acknowledging that it is going to fail eventually, and then making a decision to either repair or replace it when failure occurs.
-Unlike most breakdown maintenance, this is considered planned maintenance because the failure is expected, allowing for maintenance workers to prepare by acquiring the proper equipment to repair it.
+Unlike most breakdown maintenance, this is considered planned maintenance because the failure is expected, allowing for maintenance teams to prepare by acquiring the proper equipment to repair it.

 Unplanned Breakdown Maintenance

-Choosing a reactive approach to breakdowns can be costly when a failure occurs due to emergency maintenance that often comes with overtime pay for maintenance workers and expensive expedited shipping to get necessary parts fast.
+Choosing a reactive approach to breakdowns can be costly when a failure occurs due to emergency maintenance that often comes with overtime pay for maintenance workers and expensive expedited shipping to get necessary parts faster.
 Overall, unplanned maintenance tends to be costlier and more detrimental than planned maintenance in the long-term, since unplanned issues are inevitably going to occur.

 Pro tip: If you’re wondering how long a recently broken down piece of equipment might take to repair, you can calculate its Mean Time to Repair (MTTR) by using this equation: